-US stocks rise on trade optimism
+Stocks close mixed as investors eye US-China trade prospects

 MORE FROM FOX BUSINESS.COM

-President Trump and Chinese President Xi Jinping are set to meet in Japan during the G-20 summit amid ongoing tensions.
+Trump and Chinese President Xi Jinping are set to meet in Japan during the G-20 summit amid ongoing tensions.

-In an interview with Maria Bartiromo on FOX Business, Trump said he would do additional tariffs if we don't make a deal.
+In an interview with Maria Bartiromo on FOX Business, Trump said he will impose additional tariffs on Chinese products if the two nations cannot make a deal.
 He added that his Plan B for China is to take in billions and billions in tariffs.

 |Ticker